 - And centralises back-office functions like HR, finance, and compliance.

-While Sumer and its backers are aiming for unicorn status, many industry veterans told the FT that it may end up closer to £700M.
+While Sumer and its backers aim for unicorn status, many industry veterans told the FT that it may end up closer to £ 700 million.
+(Again, not too bad!)

-That makes it harder for buyers to see it as a unified business, and therefore worth less.
+That makes it harder for buyers to view it as a unified business, and therefore it is worth less.

 Also read: 100+ Accounting Firms Merged Overnight – Now Eyeing £800Mn PE Deal